acai66/lenovo-miix-520-hackintosh/README.md

 6. Release version
 7. Comon FAQ
 	- 1:Pre-install preparation
-	- 2:Why progress bar stuck when installation? (solved)
-	- 3:Why touchscreen cannot use after installation?
+	- 2:Why touchscreen cannot use after installation?
-	- 4:Why after wake up from sleep mode , keyboard type cover not working?
+	- 3:Why after wake up from sleep mode , keyboard type cover not working?
-	- 5:Can I update the system?
+	- 4:Can I update the system
-	- 6:How to ecnable/disable boot sound?
-	- 7:Can I use SD card reader?
+	- 5:Can I use SD card reader?
-	- 8:How to use wifi and Bluetooth?
+	- 6:How to use wifi and Bluetooth？

 ## 1.Hardware configuration